-Duos Technologies Group, Inc. (the "Company"), through its operating subsidiaries, Duos Technologies, Inc. ("Duos") and TrueVue360, Inc. ("TrueVue360") (collectively the "Company"), develops and deploys vision based analytical technology solutions that will help to transform precision railroading, logistics and inter-modal transportation operations.
-Additionally, these unique patented solutions can be employed into many other industries.
+Duos Technologies Group, Inc. (the "Company"), through its operating subsidiaries, Duos Technologies, Inc. ("Duos") and TrueVue360, Inc. ("TrueVue360") (collectively the "Company"), is a company that specializes in machine vision and artificial intelligence to analyze fast moving objects such as trains, trucks, automobiles, and aircraft.
+This technology can help improve safety, maintenance, and operating metrics.